-Our table hosts are already busy inviting guests.
+Our virtual table hosts are already busy inviting guests.
 If you have not been already invited by a table host we would gladly assign you to a special table host in advance of the event.
-For planning purposes, we cannot accommodate day-of-the-event sign-ups.
+Please contact 865-337-7723 or email firstname.lastname@example.org for more information.

 There is no fee to attend the luncheon, but there will be an opportunity for everyone to make a donation to KHP in the amount of their choice.